-Calendar quirk means virus deaths won’t be seen in census
+Calendar timing means virus deaths won’t be seen in census

 The loss would be a first for California, the nation’s most populous state.

 Other states have close margins for either gaining or losing a seat.
-Montana’s seat gain would be by less than 5,000 people, and Rhode Island is expected to lose a congressional seat by less than 17,000 people, according to Brace.
+Montana’s seat gain would be by fewer than 5,000 people, and Rhode Island is expected to lose a congressional seat by fewer than 17,000 people, according to Brace.

 Even though the numbers will not be released for months, Alabama has been fighting to save its seventh congressional seat through a lawsuit filed more than two years ago.
 The case seeks to exclude people who are in the country illegally from the apportionment process, even though the Constitution spells out that every person in each state should be counted.
 President Donald Trump issued a similar directive last year, but President Joe Biden rescinded it upon taking office.